CollegeBoreal/Tutoriels/O.OS/1.Linux/L.LVM/README.md

 lrwxrwxrwx 1 root root       7 Mar  6 05:03 ubuntu--vg-ubuntu--lv -> ../dm-0
 ```

-* It has to be mounted
+* As expected, it has to be mounted (NO MOUNTPOINT)

 ```
 $ sudo lsblk /dev/sda